sehHeiden/poll_election_bavaria_2023/readme.md

 Search of posts without the need of tags has been released during the monitoring with Mastodon version 4.2 in the end of Sep.
 2023.
 It was added on Oct.
 3rd on chaos.social.
 Reindexing has been finished on Oct.
 5th.
 We added search on Oct.
 7th to the monitoring, the day before the election.
 The end date of data generation was Nov.
 19th 2023.

-We retrieve the tags via the public timeline of the instance and the search via the search api
+We retrieve the tags via the public timeline of the instance and the search via the search api:

 * ***instance_url/api/v1/timelines/tag/{tag_name}***
 * ***isntance_url/api/v2/search?q={search_word}***